Electronic Deposition of Theses: Guidance for Supervisors

 When the student is ready to submit, supervisors must:

-- Check that the Thesis Deposit Form is complete with signatures and all sections that need to be completed have been completed (form and guidelines are available from the )
+- Check that the Thesis Deposit Form is complete with signatures and all sections that need to be completed have been completed.
+As noted above, a scanned copy of the Thesis Deposit Form must be deposited along with the electronic copy of the final thesis*

 *If the thesis is to be restricted for a period of time, the Director of Postgraduate Studies must counter-sign the form as well